Would you love for a deep connection with nature to be the foundation of your child’s education?

 At Sprouting Knowledge we are delighted to offer outdoor education programs for children that are held exclusively in Kamloops nature parks.
 Whatever the weather, children are encouraged to play, explore and learn in a natural environment.

 When they are dressed properly it is the adults who tend be concerned about the weather, not the children.

-Through modeling and teacher training it is our goal to prepare children, parents and educators to be stewards of their natural environment with a deep connection and appreciation for the natural world.
-Our teachers role is meant to assist rather than lead your child’s play.
-It is our role to provide a container of safety which enables your children to remain free to explore.
+Through modeling and mentorship it is our goal to prepare children, parents and educators to be stewards of their natural environment with a deep connection and appreciation for the natural world.
+Our role as facilitators is meant to assist rather than lead your child’s play.
+It is our job to provide a container of safety which enables your children to remain free to explore.

 Why Play Outdoors?

 - Children who regularly play outdoors have decreased chance of diabetes, heart disease and obesity,

 and they have better balance, physical stamina and gross motor skills.
 (O’Brien & Murray, 2007) (Fjørtoft, 2004) (Burdette H.L.
 2005)